kaungmyathtaywin/Tarpaulin/README.md

 ## API Endpoints
 All the endpoints for this application can be accessed through `openapi.yaml` file.
-You can copy and paste the cotents from `openapi.yaml' into [swagger.io](https://editor.swagger.io/)
+You can copy and paste the contents from `openapi.yaml` into [swagger.io](https://editor.swagger.io/)

 ## License
 Distributed under the MIT license.
 See LICENSE.txt for more information